Smart gun: Commercial availability

+Operating Principles

+User-specific guns

+User-specific smart guns cannot be fired unless unlocked by an authorized user.
+Proposed mechanisms are mostly proximity-based, where the firearm activates in the presence of a corresponding RFID tag contained in a watch, bracelet, ring or other jewellery worn by the user, or embedded in the user's skin.

+Miniaturised electronics have raised the possibility of firearms which activate based on a biometric challenge, such as a user's fingerprints.

+Location-based guns

+Since the 1980s, several patents have been filed describing firearms that can only be used within a location, or for a short period of time after being moved.
+The intention is that firearms can be held for home defense but will deactivate if removed from the home.

+One patent describes a firearm that cannot be fired unless it has remained motionless for a relatively long time, e.g. 24 hours.
+Following that time period, there is only a relatively short time period that it can be fired after being picked up for use, e.g. 5 minutes.
+After its firing time period expires, it must undergo its motionless period again to allow firing.
+Consequently, the usefulness of this gun is restricted to locations relatively close to where it is kept, e.g. its owner's property.
+A demonstration model having timing and movement sensing circuitry was produced in 1989 but not marketed commercially.

+Later patents describe locationized guns that cannot fire unless they are in range of a signal that enables the gun, or else using a system of radio frequency triangulation such as GPS or cell phone signals to determine its location.< Firing is allowed only if the gun's location is electronically determined to be within the area stored in memory of where its firing is allowed, such as a home, business, or hunting area.

 Reception

 Reception to the concept of smart gun technology has been mixed.
 There have been public calls to develop the technology, most notably from President Obama.
-Gun-rights groups including the National Rifle Association of America have expressed concerns that the technology could be mandated, and some firearms enthusiasts are concerned that the technology wouldn't be reliable enough to trust.
+Gun-rights groups including the National Rifle Association of America (NRA) have expressed concerns that the technology could be mandated, and some firearms owners are concerned that the technology wouldn't be reliable enough to trust.

-National Rifle Association
+National Rifle Association of America

 The NRA and its membership boycotted Smith & Wesson after it was revealed in 1999 that the company was developing a smart gun for the U.S. government.

-More recently, the official policy of the NRA-ILA, the lobbying arm of the NRA, with regards to smart guns, is as follows: "The NRA doesn't oppose the development of 'smart' guns, nor the ability of Americans to voluntarily acquire them.
+The official position of the NRA-ILA (the lobbying arm of the NRA) with regards to smart guns, is: "The NRA doesn't oppose the development of 'smart' guns, nor the ability of Americans to voluntarily acquire them.
 However, NRA opposes any law prohibiting Americans from acquiring or possessing firearms that don't possess "smart" gun technology."